 RON STARR About His Work:

-" My work is not about photographing what I see, but rather listening to what is humming just below the surface.
+" My work is not about photographing what I see, but rather searching for what lurks below the surface.
 Working with a camera, I often feel like an archeologist on a dig making discoveries, but unable to decode the secrets.
 It is this lingering on the brink of understanding that keeps me engaged and always intrigued."

 Prints In Collections: